 ||Real wages in %|

-Wage growth by economic branch in 2018
+Wage growth by industry in 2019

 Statistical sources and concepts